zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 - **Components:** S, C (1)
 - **Duration:** Instantaneous

 A beam of crackling, blue energy lances out toward a creature within range, forming an unstable arc of lightning between you and the target.
 Make a ranged spell attack against that creature.
 On a hit, the target takes 1d12 lightning damage.
-This spell's effects can be amplified with chi!
+This technique can be amplified with chi!

 ##### Chi Amplification